 │── authenticated requests ───────────────────────────────>│

-Agents never talk to Gwop directly.
-Your backend mediates every step — creating challenges, exchanging tokens, verifying JWTs.
+Agents should not call privileged merchant APIs directly.
+Your backend mediates the merchant side of the flow by creating challenges, exchanging tokens, and verifying JWTs.
+Agents may still interact with the public payment URLs or invoice artifacts your backend hands them.
 This is the Auth0 model applied to wallet identity.

 What auth unlocks